-My research will be broadly aimed at developing computational models of social cognition.
-I am generally interested in how people can infer beliefs and intentions in others, by observing others’ actions and employing recursive theory-of-mind (e.g. inverse reinforcement learning, social psychology).
+My research is broadly aimed at developing computational models of social cognition.
+I am interested in how people can infer beliefs and intentions in others, by observing others’ actions and employing recursive theory-of-mind (e.g. inverse reinforcement learning, social psychology).
 I am also interested in group-level equilibria when agents are collaborating or competing (e.g. game theory, agent-based modeling).
 Finally, I am interested in mechanism design and other ways quantitative characterizations of a phenomenon can be used to predict and shape behavior.

 Partial Abstract: We are constantly barraged with information, and yet to navigate the world successfully we must be capable of isolating relevant units.
 The process of learning statistical relationships between items or events is called statistical learning, and it is a ubiquitous and powerful learning mechanism spanning many modalities and domains.
 With such a powerful learning mechanism at their disposal, humans must use strategies to direct their abilities in effective manner.
 We sought to understand how people use two strategies, matching and maximization (loosely analogous to exploration and exploitation respectively), to learn sequences that mimic the complexity of the real-world visual environment.
 Subjects observed sequences of symbols generated by a first-order Markov process and were asked to predict the upcoming stimulus.
 Computational modelling was used to extract the learning profiles of participants and the strategies that they followed in learning patterns and making predictions.
 Using these indices, we tested subjects in seven different conditions, hypothesizing that subjects would change their strategies based on different situational demands.